Two charged with murder in North Plainfield’s Grove Street shooting

 NORTH PLAINFIELD – Two men have been arrested in the shooting death of a borough man on March 1.

-Both Hill and Cardona were arrested without incident and are in the Somerset County Jail.
+Both Hill and Cardona were arrested without incident and were in the Somerset County Jail on Wednesday.

 Cardona also was arrested Monday and charged with murder and conspiracy to commit murder.